 Membership FAQs

 Membership of Quorum Singers is open to anyone who can pitch match, subject to number caps on voice parts and across the choir as a whole to retain the choir’s character and musical balance.
-The choir is full this term however we will keep this page updated as places become available.
+The choir is very popular and we have a waiting list for those who are interested in joining us.

 We hope that you will find these Frequently Asked Questions helpful.
 If you would like further information about joining Quorum, please contact us on .